corda/corda-solutions/docs/source/corda-modelling-notation/views/views-state-evolution.rst

 State Evolution (Ledger)
 ========================

-The State Evolution view aims to show how a State evolves over time.
-You can think of it as one of many potential paths through the transitions permitted in a State Machine the State Machine View.
+The State Evolution view aims to show how a State may evolve over time.
+You can think of it as one of many potential paths through the transitions permitted by a State Machine shown in the State Machine View.

 -----------------------------
 Basic State Evolution Diagram
 -----------------------------

-Let's start the State Machine example from the State Machine Section.
+Let's start with the State Machine example from the State Machine Section.

 .. image:: ../resources/views/CMN2_SM_Full_example.png
   :width: 100%